slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Hints:

-- We learn complex behaviors via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.
-After the behaviour is learnt, continuous reinforcement becomes intermitent reinforcement.
+- Complex behaviors form through continuous reinforcement (reward every time), then shift to intermittent reinforcement once learned.
-- Instead of punishments extingue rewards.
+- Replace punishments with extinguished rewards.
-- The people who love you most can care less about how much money you make or what gifts you can send them.
-What they really want is your presence and attention.
+- Those who love you most care little about your money or gifts, they want your presence and attention.
-- Punish bad behavior consistently, reward good behavior intermittently
+- Punish bad behavior consistently; reward good behavior intermittently.

 > *"Rewards and punishment is the lowest form of education."
 -- Zhuang Zhou [-369]*